PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 length, before Noam Shazeer pointed out that $D$ was significantly larger than $T$.
 Their application was language translation of sentences, so T was just
 ~70 in their context!
 It's striking to hear because in under a decade we've gone from translating sentences to pushing models to reason over corpora of millions of tokens!

-Another important detail when discussing complexity is that attention is highly parallel, so wall-clock time and raw FLOP counts are entirely different things.
+An important consideration in the complexity discussion is that attention is highly parallel, so wall-clock time and raw FLOP counts are entirely different things.
 Memory hierarchies, SIMD, inter-GPU communication, compiler optimizations, quantization, etc. further complicate the picture, and algorithms that account for hardware realities (like Flash Attention) are a possible